Exemption from attending school

 Students aged 15 and 16 who are taking up full-time employment can apply for a permanent exemption from school.
 To qualify:

 - students under 16 must be working more than 30 hours per week

 - 16 year olds must be working more than 25 hours per week

 - students must supply a letter of offer from the organisation, highlighting the position and the number of hours per week.

 Students can be employed in more than one position to make up the minimum hours.

 Students who remain in an approved learning program and work part time, eg after school, do not require an exemption.

 Employers intending to offer full-time employment to a 15 or 16 year old must follow the requirements listed under Exemption for full-time employment above.

 If a 15 or 16 year old stops working for you, the obligation is on the young person and their parent to make sure they are engaged in learning or earning.
 However, your help would be appreciated by letting us know.
-You can call the Department for Education and Child Development on phone 8226 1862.
+You can call the Department for Education on phone 8226 1862.

 Principals can grant a temporary exemption of up to one month from school after receiving a letter from the home education office confirming that an application for home education been lodged by the parent or guardian.